TurpIF/lambda-string/README.md

 ### Creation of lambdas

-The `LambdaCallSiteGenerationComparisonBenchmark` benchmark compares the time the JRE spend generating a class instance (and its constant call site) from a lambda.
+The `LambdaCallSiteGenerationComparisonBenchmark` benchmark compares the time the JRE spends generating a class instance (and its constant call site) from a lambda.
 This is done only once per lambda.
 Currently, on the HostSpot JVM 8, the JRE takes roughly **50ns** to generate a lambda call site without the agent and **100ns** with.
-So yes, there is an overhead, but your JRE can still generate **10 000 000** lambdas per seconds (and if you have so many lambdas in your code base, I guess that one seconds is not that much compared to the others kinds of issues you may have).
+So yes, there is an overhead, but your JRE can still generate **10 000 000** lambdas per seconds (and if you have so many lambdas in your code base, I guess that one second is not that much compared to the others kinds of issues you may have).

 ### Cost of strategy call

-The `OriginalToStringInjectionComparisonBenchmark` benchmark compares the time the JRE spend returning the `Object#toString()` of a lambda.
-Without agent, the original `toString` is simply called.
+The `OriginalToStringInjectionComparisonBenchmark` benchmark compares the time the JRE spends returning the `Object#toString()` of a lambda.
+Without an agent, the original `toString` is simply called.
-With the agent, a `LambdaToStringStrategy` is setup to return the same.
+With the agent, a `LambdaToStringStrategy` is installed to reproduce the orignal.
 Roughly, both versions take the same time.
 So, there isn't any impact when injecting a strategy that reproduces the same output than a real `toString`.

 ### Cost of the debugging strategy

 The `DefaultToStringStrategyComparisonBenchmark` benchmark compares the time spent by the JRE to return the original `toString` compared to returning a useful debugging `toString` as shown above.
-The debugging strategy exceed few milliseconds.
+The debugging strategy exceeds few milliseconds.
 Although, this stays imperceptible for a human

 ## Customizing injected toString